 Report an absence

-We expect pupils and students to be in school, on time, every day, ie by 8.45am.
+We expect pupils and students to be at Westminster City School, on time, every day, ie by 8.45am.
 If this is not possible due to illness, then please contact our School Office by telephone: 020 7963 6300 before 9am.

-If your child is absent, as well as ensuring your contact our School Office by telephone before 9am, you must also ensure that your child brings a letter of explanation on the day that she/he returns.
+If your child is absent, as well as ensuring that you contact our School Office by telephone before 9am, you must also ensure that your child brings a letter of explanation on the day that she/he returns.

 If she/he is likely to be absent for a number of days, please send in a doctor's certificate or letter indicating the probable length of absence, as well as a note on the day that she/he returns.